| Centrip Editorial Board

 Group reservations are required to tour the matcha factory and experience the process of making matcha by grinding powdered green tea on a millstone (reservations for groups of 10 or more adults; ¥1,900 per person, including matcha and snacks).

-Uotora: Eating Matcha!
-The birthplace of Nishio's "Tencha-meshi" (powdered green tea rice)
+Uotora: Eating Matcha at the birthplace of Tencha-meshi (powdered green tea rice)

 Japanese Cuisine Uotora offers matcha drinks and food.
 If you are looking for lunch with everything Nishio's has to offer, this is the perfect place for you.